 The EWWR Awards Ceremony

-In 2019, the EWWR Awards Ceremony took place for the first time online.
-Read more and watch the recording here.
+In 2023, the EWWR Awards Ceremony took place in Dublin, if you missed it, check the recording video here.

 - Public administration and organisation;

 Additionally, a European Special Prize is awarded to the action that best contributes to the European spirit, for instance by enabling cross-country collaboration on waste reduction.

 Action developers interested in submitting their action for consideration for the EWWR Awards have to indicate so upon registering their action.
 They are asked to fill in the designated fields related to the qualities of the action(s) they organise.
 After each edition of the EWWR, EWWR coordinators then pre-select a maximum of 6 great actions that took place in their area (one per category).